North Korea Ends Communication With South Korea, Kim Jong Un’s Sister Blames ‘Mongrel Dog’ Defectors

 North Korea has reportedly decided to end its communication with South Korea.
 The move comes as North Korean leader Kim Jong Un has reportedly desired his country to “get rid of unnecessary things.”

-According to the Associated Press, North Korea’s Central News Agency claimed all cross-border communication lines would be cut off on Tuesday, June 9, at noon.
+According to the Associated Press, North Korea’s Central News Agency claimed all cross-border communication lines would be cut off at noon on Tuesday, June 9.
 The South Korean government confirmed that North Korea did not respond to several channels of communication enacted on Tuesday afternoon.

-The North Korean Central News Agency (KCNA) said that the decision was in response to South Korea’s failure to stop anti-North Korean activists floating flyers and other anti-North Korean materials across the border.
+The North Korean Central News Agency (KCNA) said the decision was in response to South Korea’s failure to stop anti-North Korean activists from floating flyers and other anti-North Korean materials across the border.
 The South Korean government generally views the act as a right guaranteed under free speech laws, though it has cracked down on the practice in times of intense tension with the Hermit Kingdom.

 “The South Korean authorities connived at the hostile acts against (North Korea) by the riff-raff, while trying to dodge heavy responsibility with nasty excuses,” the KCNA said.